CDCgov/prime-simplereport/README.md

 - `USER` - a site user the has access to everything in their organization but the gear icon
 - `ENTRY_ONLY` - a site user that only has access to the Conduct Test tab
 - `ALL_FACILITIES` - a site user that can access all facilities in their organization
-- `NO_ACCESS` - a member of an organization who has no permissions without possessing other roles
+- `NO_ACCESS` - a member of an organization who has no permissions without possessing other roles.
+Every member of an org has this role, so it is used to list all users in an organization

 These roles are controlled via Okta groups.

+## Support admin

+You can make your user a support admin by assigning yourself the `SR-DEV-ADMINS` group in Okta Preview.

+Support admins can access the `/admin` paths and support admin APIs.

 ## Database cleaning